Bradycellus californicus

 Distribution

 Documented from western North America, primarily the United States and Canada.
 GBIF records confirm presence in Canada and USA.
-The specific epithet 'californicus' indicates the locality or primary range is associated with California, though the exact geographic extent within North America requires further verification.
+The specific epithet 'californicus' indicates the type locality or primary range is associated with California, though the exact geographic extent within North America requires further verification.

 More Details